Dnekos/Ludum-Dare-47/README.md

 # Ludum-Dare-47
-My entry to the Ludum Dare 47 game jam
+My solo entry to the Ludum Dare 47 game jam.
+Made in just over two days, this is a minimalist incremental game where time resets after the world ends after only 90 seconds.
+Build up your money each loop by buying assets, farmhands to help automate them, and upgrades to make everything a bit nicer.
+Then, exchange crystals for powerful permamnet upgrades, and try to get enough to build a rocket and escape armageddon.
+It is an art-light design-heavy game with too much to do in not enough time, so manage your time carefully.